bogatyrenko-ievgenii/tasty-food-landing/README.md

 Preview - https://bogatyrenko-ievgenii.github.io/tasty-food-landing/

 It's a landinig page wich contains: tabs.
-Plan to create: Fetch API, Slider, Countdown modules It was created on Vanilla JS and CSS.
+Plan is creation: Fetch API, Slider, Countdown modules It was created on Vanilla JS and CSS.